 - 1 tsp red pepper flakes, plus more to taste

 - ¼ cup cider vinegar, plus more to taste

-After the cook, drain off the liquid from the pan but reserve it to add back to the pork.
+2) After the cook, drain off the liquid from the pan, but reserve it to add back to the pork.
 Shred the pork with two forks and return to Suvie.

-Remove from Suvie and add about ½ cup of the reserved liquid and the cider vinegar to the pork and mix.
+4) Remove pork from Suvie, add about ½ cup of reserved liquid and cider vinegar to the pork, and mix.
 Add more salt to the pork as needed.
 Add additional vinegar or pepper flakes to taste depending on how spicy and vinegary you like your pork.

 Nutritional Information per serving (6 servings per recipe): Calories 390, Total Fat 23g, Total Carbohydrates 9g, Total Sodium 1300mg, Total Protein 33g